The DeBusk Mansion, biggest house in Knox County, has 48 rooms with a historic harp and chess set of gold and silver

 "I'm definitely addicted to tall ceilings now," she said.

-"We have to have a lot of help here with this house," DeBusk said.
+"We have to have a lot of help here with this house," Pete said.
 "We have some great people.
 Golly, they get to be part of your family you know."

 But, at the end of the day, the parts that make this lifestyle opulent to most people in Knoxville make it feel like home for the DeBusks.

 "I'm not about to give up one inch of it.
 I like it.
 I like the space.
-I like the room. and it's very, very comfortable," Debusk said.
+I like the room. and it's very, very comfortable," Pete said.